getAlby/http-nostr-publisher/README.md

 # HTTP to Nostr Cloudflare worker

-This [Cloudflare worker](https://workers.cloudflare.com/) exposes a HTTP interface to publish events to Nostr relays.
+This [Cloudflare worker](https://workers.cloudflare.com/) exposes a HTTP interface to publish events to specified Nostr relays.
 The HTTP request is non-blocking and will immediatelly return.
 The events will be published asynchronously.

 The goal of this worker is to make it easier to integrate publishing events into any application.